Compilation Flow

 }

-Notice that space is allocated for the arguments via alloca
+Notice that space is allocated for the arguments via alloca, since they should be treated like normal

 variables inside the function.